Code of Conduct

 5. Reporting Suspected Violations of the Code and Company Policies

 You have an affirmative obligation as a Aviat Networks employee to report suspected violations of law, the Aviat Networks' Code of Conduct or Company policies.
-Matters covered by the Financial Code of Ethics must be reported using the procedures stated in Appendix A. If you believe that another Aviat Networks employee, contract worker, consultant, or Aviat Networks supplier or subcontractor, or any Aviat Networks organization is violating the law, the Aviat Networks Code of Conduct or Company policy or is engaged in activities on behalf of the Company that may damage its reputation, you must bring your concerns to your manager, the VP Legal, the Vice President of Human Resources, the Principal Financial Officer or to the Chief Executive Officer.
+Matters covered by the Financial Code of Ethics must be reported using the procedures stated in Appendix A. If you believe that another Aviat Networks employee, contract worker, consultant, or Aviat Networks supplier or subcontractor, or any Aviat Networks organization is violating the law, the Aviat Networks Code of Conduct or Company policy or is engaged in activities on behalf of the Company that may damage its reputation, you must bring your concerns to your manager, the Vice President of Legal, the Vice President of Human Resources, the CFO or to the CEO.
 Reporting suspected violations is the only way to comply with this policy.
 In all cases, your confidentiality will be maintained to the fullest extent possible.
 Retaliation or reprisal toward any party involved in reporting an incident is prohibited and will also result in disciplinary action up to and including termination of employment.

-Aviat Networks has also established an anonymous third-party reporting system through which any employee can report violations of this policy by calling 1-800-266-0633 (for all countries except European countries) and 1-866-317-6340 (for all European countries).
-Messages left at this number will be transcribed and forwarded to the Aviat Networks' Corporate Legal Department and Human Resources.
-You may, but are not required to provide your identity.
+Aviat Networks has also established an anonymous third-party reporting system through which any employee can report violations of this policy by calling 1-800-266-0633 (for all countries except European Union countries) and 1-866-317-6340 (for all European Union countries).
+Messages left at this number will be transcribed and forwarded to the Aviat Networks' Corporate Legal Department.
+You may, but are not required to, provide your identity.
 If you choose to do so, management will follow up with you.

 Appendix A: Financial Code of Ethics

 Aviat Networks is committed to the highest standards of ethical business conduct.
-The Company has adopted this Financial Code of Ethics as a set of guidelines pursuant to which members of the Board of Directors, our Chief Executive officer ("CEO"), Principal Financial Officer ("PFO"), members of senior management, and all of our employees worldwide should perform their duties.
+The Company has adopted this Financial Code of Ethics as a set of guidelines pursuant to which members of the Board of Directors, our Chief Executive officer ("CEO"), Chief Financial Officer who is our Principal Financial and Accounting Officer ("CFO"), members of senior management, and all of our employees worldwide should perform their duties.
 The Financial Code of Ethics is intended to deter wrongdoing, foster confidence in management and promote adherence to the standards set forth below.

 In carrying out our respective duties, we shall all endeavor to act with honesty and integrity, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships.